PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 To achieve this, we will need revenue to be able to re-invest into making a better product.

-## How is our Product Market Fit?
+## How is our Product-Market Fit?

-Below is a table of how we see our product market fit for various sizes of companies and various job roles.
+Below is a table of how we see our product-market fit for various sizes of companies and various job roles.

 <span class="table-borders">
 <table>